bedalton/creatures-sprite-util-node/ReadMe(Windows).md

-    --force, -f [false] -> Force overwrite of existing files (cannot be used with --skip-existing or -x) --skip-existing, -x -> Skip existing files (cannot be used with --force) --no-tail -> Do not create tail files (even if none are present) --ignore-errors, -e -> Ignore all compilation errors. **Other errors will still cancel compile** --progress -> Output file conversion progress
+    --force, -f [false] -> Force overwrite of existing files (cannot be used with --skip-existing or -x) --skip-existing, -x -> Skip existing files (cannot be used with --force) --no-tail -> Do not create tail files (even if none are present) --samesize -> Make all body part frames the same size
+    --ignore-errors, -e -> Ignore all compilation errors. **Other errors will still cancel compile** --progress -> Output file conversion progress
     --quiet, -q -> Silence non-essential output